Golden State (train): Routes

 The Southern Pacific line from Los Angeles to El Paso was completed in May 1881; the Golden State ran on the El Paso and Northeastern Railroad from Tucumcari, New Mexico, to El Paso.
 West of there it sometimes used the El Paso and Southwestern Railroad (EP&SW) through Douglas, Arizona, to Tucson and sometimes the Southern Pacific (SP) via Deming; SP carried the train Tucson to Los Angeles.
 The former EP&SW between Douglas and El Paso was abandoned in 1961 and the tracks removed in 1963.

 Rock Island had many feeder lines used for freight and passenger service to southern California.
-One of these was the ‘Choctaw Route’ from Memphis though Little Rock, Oklahoma City and Amarillo to Tucumcari, New Mexico.
+One of these was the ‘Choctaw Route’ from Memphis through Little Rock, Oklahoma City and Amarillo to Tucumcari, New Mexico.
 This line was completed in 1900 to Amarillo, Texas, and to Tucumcari, after purchase by the Rock Island, by 1902.
 Over the years connections were made with through sleeping cars from Memphis and Little Rock to Los Angeles, generally connecting with the Golden State.
 The Rock Island actually owned the rail line to Santa Rosa, New Mexico, 59 mi south of Tucumcari, but since the routes intersected at Tucumcari, this is where the change from Rock Island to Southern Pacific crews and locomotives were made.

 The Rock Island main line crossed the Colorado and Southern and Fort Worth and Denver railroad main line at Dalhart, Texas.
-This Dallas-Denver line was the route of the Texas Zephyr and other trains.
+This Dallas–Denver line was the route of the Texas Zephyr and other trains.
 For many years travelers could connect here to go north and south between El Paso and Denver, the only other route being the Santa Fe to Albuquerque with a second change of trains at La Junta, Colorado.

 As part of the merger agreement between EP&SW and SP in 1924, the SP agreed to build a main line through Phoenix, which until then was on a branch from Maricopa.
 The main line was built from a point near Picacho through Coolidge to Chandler, Mesa, Tempe and Phoenix thence on existing tracks to Buckeye with a new extension to Wellton on the original SP main.
 This alternate route is no longer in service between Roll and Buckeye, Arizona, although the tracks are in place.